toeverything/AFFiNE-docs-archive/getting-started/welcome.md

 AFFiNE is a next-gen knowledge base that brings planning, sorting, and creating altogether.
 Form your knowledge console at your wish.

-Open-source, privacy-first, and always free.
+Open-source, privacy-first, and always free - built with <a href="https://block-suite.com">BlockSuite</a>.

 <figure><img src="../.gitbook/assets/getting-started_welcome_dashboard.png" alt=""><figcaption></figcaption></figure>